WholeTech Picks|WholeTechFable GuideTexas Coworking

 Barndominium

 Metal building homes are popular in Bastrop County.
-40x60 barndo shell: $30,000-50,000.
-Interior finish: $50-100/sq ft.
-Total for a 2,400 sq ft finished barndo: $150K-300K.
+A 40x60 barndo shell: $30,000–50,000.
+Interior finish: $50–100/sq ft.
+A finished 2,400 sq ft barndo totals $150K–300K.
 Faster to build than conventional.
 Check county regulations.

-Also from WholeTech
+Also from the WholeTech Network

 Bastrop RealtyChange BastropBastrop RadioCargoSolarWholeTech